Sinclair Broadcast Group

 If the tornado was in a watch, the watch type and number is given.
 For example, WT0012 is Tornado Watch number 12.
 If known, the F-scale damage rating of the tornado is listed; if not, a "?" mark is entered.
 The deaths are broken down by the following circmstances of the victims, if known:

 Information for the killer tornadoes list comes from Local Storm Reports (LSRs) and Public Information Statements (PNS) issued by local NWS offices, supplemented by news from internal NWS event memos and Internet media accounts.
+The SPC Warning Coordination Meteorologist or designee prepares this listing as necessary.
 Since killer tornado information -- especially death counts, circumstances and F scale, is often not complete until many days later, these numbers are very preliminary and subject to change as more information arrives.